isaac1000000/MyLikedLive/README.txt

 Choose your local market:
-     In resources/dmaIDs.csv, find an appropriate local market Change the value in MyLikedLive/loc.txt to the number listed (default NYC) These will set environment variables in your shell and allow you to run the program without hardcoding your keys
+     In resources/dmaIDs.csv, find an appropriate local market Change the value in MyLikedLive/loc.txt to the number listed (default NYC)